 - What was the end-state he was hoping for from us working together?

-- Had he already made his mind up about what he wanted to see and needed me to provide justification?
+- Had he already made up his mind about what he wanted to see and needed me to justify it?

 - Did he want out?